Steven Truscott: At the Ontario Court of Appeal: 2001-2007

 Truscott's conviction was brought to the Court of Appeal for Ontario on June 19, 2006.
 The five-judge panel, headed by Ontario Chief Justice Roy McMurtry and including Justice Michael Moldaver, heard three weeks of testimony and fresh evidence.
 On January 31, 2007, the Court of Appeal for Ontario began hearing arguments from Truscott's defence in the appeal of Truscott's conviction.
 Arguments were heard by the court over a period of ten days, concluding February 10.
 In addition to the notoriety of the case itself, the hearing is also notable for being the first time that cameras were allowed into a hearing of the Court of Appeal for Ontario.

 The Court of Appeal heard evidence, including earlier versions of draft autopsy reports, that contradicted the supposed narrow window for Harper's time of death.
 Pathologist Dr. John Penistan had in fact provided three different estimates for this time period, the first two of which would have excluded Truscott as a suspect.
 Only after the police had narrowed on Truscott as the prime suspect did Penistan provide "forensic proof" that Harper had died exactly around the time that implicated Truscott.
 His original estimates and draft autopsy reports were concealed from the defence and the court.

 In addition, an elderly couple had told investigators soon after the murder that they had spotted a young girl hitchhiking at the time and place where Truscott stated he had left Harper.
-Bob Lawson, the farmer who owns the property including Lawson’s Bush, testified during the appeal he and a neighbor saw a strange car parked near his fence, apparently with a man and a girl inside, the night the 12-year-old disappeared, and had reported it to the RCAF guardhouse.
+Bob Lawson, the farmer who owned the property including Lawson's Bush, testified during the appeal that he and a neighbor saw a strange car parked near his fence, apparently with a man and a girl inside, the night the 12-year-old disappeared, and had reported it to the RCAF guardhouse.